engi-fyi/aws-creds/README.md

-  rm       NYI: Not Yet Implemented. status   Prints out information about the credential that is currently in... update   NYI: Not Yet Implemented. version  Prints out the current version of aws-creds.
+  rm       NYI: Not Yet Implemented. status   Prints out information about the credential that is currently in... update   NYI: Not Yet Implemented.
 ```

 ## Commands